No. 14 Oregon rallies to beat No. 24 Arizona 73-72 in OT

-TUCSON, Ariz.
-(AP)Payton Pritchard scored a career-high 38 points, Shakur Juiston added all of Oregon’s points in overtime and the 14th-ranked Ducks rallied to beat No., 24 Arizona 73-72 on Saturday night.
+Pritchard scored a career-high 38 points and Shakur Juiston added all of Oregon’s points in overtime to push the 14th-ranked Ducks past No. 24 Arizona 73-72 on Saturday night.

+The 6-foot-2 Pritchard made six 3-pointers and hit 8 of 8 free throws.
+He played all 45 minutes and was the only player on either team who never came out of the game.
+Even though he has nearly 1,900 career points, it was the first time the senior has scored 30 or more in a game.

+”It was a heck of a performance,” Oregon coach Dana Altman said. ”We’ve been struggling a little, we’re banged up and in a game we really needed him, he did a tremendous job.”

-Pritchard had a terrific game in regulation and Juiston was the unlikely hero in overtime, scoring nine points, including a layup with 1.4 seconds left that was the winner.
-Arizona had one more great opportunity but Christian Koloko missed two free throws with one second left that could have tied or won the game.
+Juiston was the unlikely star in overtime and his layup with 1.4 seconds left was the winner.
+Arizona had one more great opportunity but Christian Koloko missed two free throws with a second left that could have tied or won the game.

+”You’ve got to consider yourself a little lucky when you win five overtime games because you need some breaks like we got today,” Altman said.

-Arizona led 64-58 with 3:27 left in regulation but the Wildcats went cold and Pritchard hit six straight free throws to pull the Ducks even with 15 seconds left.
+Arizona led 64-58 with 3:27 left in regulation but the Wildcats went cold and Pritchard hit six straight free throws to pull the Ducks (21-7, 10-5 Pac-12) even with 15 seconds left.
 Arizona’s Josh Green missed two free throws with 2.5 seconds remaining that would have put the Wildcats ahead.

-Dylan Smith led Arizona with 18 points (19-8, 9-5).
+Dylan Smith led Arizona (19-8, 9-5) with 18 points.
 Zeke Nnaji and Nico Mannion both scored 13.
-The Wildcats had a rough night at the free-throw line, making just 10 of 21 and missing the four crucial ones by Green and Koloko.
+The Wildcats had a rough night at the free throw line, making just 10 of 21 and missing the four crucial ones by Green and Koloko.

+”You’ve got to make free throws, especially when a guy like Payton Pritchard is playing against you,” Arizona coach Sean Miller said. ”Because he’s not going to miss a free throw.”

 Oregon’s offense revolved around the great shooting of Pritchard.
 He gave the Ducks a huge boost by making several difficult 3-pointers, shooting over Arizona defenders who were right in his face.

+”I didn’t even notice when I had points,” Pritchard said. ”I just kept trying to make plays.”

 The rest of the team didn’t have a particularly good night until Juiston’s clutch play in the final minutes.
 Oregon snapped a three-game road losing streak.
-Juiston finished with 14 points.
+Juiston finished with 14 points and hit 4 of 5 shots in overtime.

 Pritchard scored 20 points in the first half as Oregon pushed to a 36-33 halftime lead.
 He hit 7 of 11 shots – including 4 of 8 from behind the 3-point line – before the break.
 Nnaji had eight points and five rebounds for the Wildcats in the first half.